Terra nullius: Bir Tawil

-While several countries made claims to parts of Antarctica in the first half of the 20th century, the remainder, including most of Marie Byrd Land (the portion east from 150°W to 90°W), has not been claimed by any sovereign state.
-Signatories to the Antarctic Treaty of 1959 agreed not to make such claims, except the Soviet Union and the United States, who reserved the right to make a claim in the future.

-An undefined area from 20°W to 45°E was historically considered potentially unclaimed; the Norwegian claim in Queen Maud Land was interpreted as covering the coastal regions, but not continuing all the way to the South Pole.
-In 2015, the claim was extended to reach as far as 90°S.

-Palestine

-Tina Al-khersan, Azadeh Shahshahani and Atalia Oma have linked the establishment of the state of Israel to the concept of terra nullius.
-In 2025, Eugene Kontorovich of The Heritage Foundation argued that the Gaza Strip was terra nullius.

 Historical claims of terra nullius

 Several territories have been claimed to be terra nullius.
 In a minority of those claims, international and domestic courts have ruled on whether the territory is or was terra nullius or not.

 Africa

-Burkina Faso and the Niger
+Burkina Faso and Niger

 A narrow strip of land adjacent to two territorial markers along the Burkina Faso–Niger border was claimed by neither country until the International Court of Justice settled a more extensive territorial dispute in 2013.
-The former unclaimed territory was awarded to the Niger.
+The former unclaimed territory was awarded to Niger.

 Western Sahara

-At the request of Morocco, the International Court of Justice in 1975 addressed whether Western Sahara was terra nullius at the time of Spanish colonization in 1885.
-The court found in its advisory opinion that Western Sahara was not terra nullius at that time.
+At the request of Morocco, the International Court of Justice in 1975 addressed whether Western Sahara was terra nullius at the time of Spanish colonization in 1884.
+The court found in its advisory opinion that the inhabitants of Western Sahara were socially and politically organised under tribal systems and recognised authorities.
+It concluded that the legal conditions for qualifying the territory as terra nullius were therefore not satisfied.